 Chemotherapy is treatment with cancer-fighting drugs.
-Because these medicines go in your bloodstream and can reach all parts of your body, they’re a good choice to destroy myeloma cells.
-They can be injected into a vein or taken as pills.
+Because these medicines go into your bloodstream and can reach all parts of your body, they’re a good choice to destroy myeloma cells.
+You might get chemotherapy as a shot in a vein or take it as pills.

 - Lab test results

 Many people get chemotherapy in cycles.
 If the doctor decides this is right for you, you’ll get medicine for several days in a row.
 Then your body will recover for weeks before you have another treatment.